M-Files/Developer-Portal/APIs/REST-API/Reference/iml/index.md

 After [enabling external repository connector functionality](#enabling-external-repository-connector-functionality), retrieving [items from the vault root]({{ site.baseurl }}/APIs/REST-API/Reference/resources/views/path/items/) (a GET request to `/REST/views/items`) will return [external view folders]({{ site.baseurl }}/APIs/REST-API/Reference/enumerations/mffoldercontentitemtype/) for any configured vault external repository connections, in the same way that the M-Files Desktop Client does.

-To retrieve items from within an external view folder, a request must be made to [/REST/views/(path)/items]({{ site.baseurl }}/APIs/REST-API/Reference/resources/views/path/items/) including the external view folder path encoded as shown on the [encoding sytax page]({{ site.baseurl }}/APIs/REST-API/Reference/syntax/#sect%3aviewpath).
+To retrieve items from within an external view folder, a request must be made to [/REST/views/(path)/items]({{ site.baseurl }}/APIs/REST-API/Reference/resources/views/path/items/) including the external view folder path encoded as shown on the [encoding syntax page]({{ site.baseurl }}/APIs/REST-API/Reference/syntax/#sect%3aviewpath).

 For example, for an external view folder in a repository with `ExternalRepositoryName` of `myrepository` and an external view ID of `1234`, the request would be of the format: